 Many anti-gay Christians argue: In the last 100 years, gays have been reinterpreting the Bible to make it look like homosexuality is okay.
 Is that true?
 Is that a thoughtful objection?
 No, because there is no analogy between pagan religious prostitutes and modern, born again and saved, gays and lesbians.

 A wise man once said: Things different are not equal.
 When we read the Bible, it matters if we approach scripture with an honest heart or a dishonest heart.
 A dishonest heart keeps us from discovering God's truth.

-False preconceptions work the same way and prevent us from coming to grips with God's truth in scripture.
+False presuppositions work the same way and prevent us from coming to grips with God's truth in scripture.
 We cannot put God in a box of our own making and insist He stay there.
 We cannot preach our opinion as if it is God's truth and expect God to bless our opinion.

-People who rip verses from their biblical context and then use the out of context verses to teach something the verses never meant in context do so because their opinion is their god.
+People who rip verses from their biblical context and use the out of context verses to teach something the verses never meant in context, do so because their opinion is their god.
 Using out of context verses to teach that God is anti-gay is wicked perversion which all truth loving people reject.

 No, most definitely not.
 The destruction of Sodom occurred around 1850 BC.
 For about 1800 years after the destruction of Sodom in Genesis 19, our ancient Jewish and Christian ancestors, some of whom were the human authors of scripture, did not interpret the Sodom story as condemning gays and lesbians.

 Ancient Canaanite fertility goddess

 Ancient cult prostitutes were a reality in Old Testament times.